php-resque/resque/README.md

 @see `Resque\Event\JobBeforePerformEvent`

 Dispatched just before the `perform` method on a job is called.
-The event contains the instance of `Resque\Job` that is about to perform, and the instance of the target class on whom the `perform` method will be called.
+The event contains the instance of `Resque\Component\Job\Model\Job` that is about to perform, and the instance of the target class on whom the `perform` method will be called.

 Any exceptions thrown will be treated as if they were thrown in a job, causing the job to be marked as failed.